intel-iot-devkit/Video-Analytics-OpenCV/tutorials/opencv/Python/README.md

 ### OpenCV with OpenCL™

-[Sample 05](sample_05/ocv_ocl_info.py) is a simple diagnostic program that determines whether OpenCL is available for use within OpenCL™, Enables OpenCL, checks whether it has been enabled and then disables it.
+[Sample 05](sample_05/ocv_ocl_info.py) is a simple diagnostic program that determines whether OpenCL™ is available for use within OpenCL, Enables OpenCL, checks whether it has been enabled and then disables it.
 The program then checks if OpenCL has been disabled and exits.

 > _**Note:**_ OpenCV v3.2.0 pre-built binary release can use OpenCL if it has been properly installed.
 The Intel optimized OpenCL drivers are installed as part of the integrated Intel® Graphics Driver.
 OpenCL is currently supported better in C++ rather than on Python where you can only display status and enable or disable use of an OpenCL resource.